 The 2018 theme is TERRA INCOGNITA (a Latin term used in ancient cartography to indicate the existence of unexplored lands) and it is inspired by the book of sociologist Albert Meister, Under the Beabourg (1976).
 In his text Meister describes the existence of an imaginary museum right beneath the original one: an underground-cultural center (a Beabourg with lowercase “b”) where an assembly of four thousand people organizes a countercultural pole.
 This reference is taken as a starting point to speculate about fictional territories, places and landscapes invented by artists, that have served as literal and metaphorical sites of subversion, anti-authoritarianism, utopia and fantasy.

-From November to May The Institute of Things to Come promotes an Associate Programme for six international participants (artists, curators, researchers, writers, etc.), to develop their practice in concert with the yearly theme.
-Directed by our 2018 junior curator Michele Bertolino, the program consists of four research-modules led by international artists in collaboration with another guest: Simon O’Sullivan collaborates with designer Ola Stahl, Mikhail Karikis with curator Sofia Victorino and Tai Shani with performer Aura Satz.
-Free to attend and non-accredited, the programme provides a grant to each participant with the intention to formulate a public programme at Fondazione Sandretto Re Rebaudengo (May 2019).
+From November to May The Institute of Things to Come promotes an Associate Programme for six international participants (artists, curators, researchers, writers, etc.), to develop their practice and contribute the public programme.
+Directed by our 2018 junior curator Michele Bertolino, the program consists of four research-modules led by international artists in collaboration with another guest: Simon O’Sullivan collaborates with Ola Ståhl, Mikhail Karikis with curator Sofia Victorino and Tai Shani with artist Aura Satz.
+Free to attend and non-accredited, the programme provides a grant to each participant with the intention to formulate a public programme at Fondazione Sandretto Re Rebaudengo (June 2019).
 For more information about application procedures please visit www.theinstituteofthingstocome.com.

 The Institute of Things to Come is realized thanks to the support of Compagnia di San Paolo while the Associate Program is funded by Formech Inspire.